by-jp/www.byjp.me/content/posts/webs-missing-communication-faculty/index.md

 So how would you build a framework for enhancing your ‘gut instinct’ for credence on the internet?
 Clearly the web already lets you research any topic in great depth if you need a deep understanding, but what about ‘at a glance’?
 And how would you allow for the often different and opposing views on whether something should be believed or not?
 A statement like “The Earth was formed 4,000 years ago” will be considered absolutely true in some circles and absolutely false in others.

-Because I like thinking and creating, I’ve put together a prototype of a mechanism that allows this, I call it [Credence](http://getcredence.net/).
+Because I like thinking and creating, I’ve put together a prototype of a mechanism that allows this, I call it **Credence**.

 Credence allows you to make assertions like this: